Anti-Bribery & Corruption — Module 4 of 4 — The Finale

 Narrator

-Richard calls back the next morning.
-Al-Rashidi accepts the commission cap (reluctantly) and the government disclosure.
-He refuses the audit rights.
-Richard persuades him to accept ‘annual compliance reviews’ instead — weaker than what you asked for, but documented.
+Richard calls back next morning.
+Al-Rashidi accepts the cap (reluctantly) and the disclosure.
+Refuses audit rights.
+Richard talks him into ‘annual compliance reviews’ instead.
+Weaker than asked, but documented.

 Portrait of Helen Carr, CFO